-In this FreeCAD tutorial for 3D printing, you’ll learn how to create your first 3D print model.
+Check out our FreeCAD tutorial for 3D printing to learn easily how to design, create and 3D print your first 3D model.
 No CAD or 3D printing experience required.

 In the first lesson of this FreeCAD tutorial, you are going to learn the basics to handle the program.